 - High spatial resolution daily precipitation data sets are available.
 More than 1500 stations across Minnesota observe precipitation during the warm months.

-- Special data sets are created for custom applications such as lake level and soil moisture modeling.
+- Special data sets are created for custom applications.

 The State Climatology Office is supported by one full-time climatologist positions and two part-time assistant climatologist positions.
 The state climatologist serves the lead administrative role, steering strategic plans, and heading technical development.
 The assistant state climatologists are responsible for providing user services, overseeing data acquisition and management, and technical development.